gaps-closure/mules/dftvl/dagr-parser/DAGR-README.md

  * `bytestring` byte sequences, same as python3 b'...'
  * `regex`      regular expressions, same as python3 r'...'
  * `cselector`  c'...' containing a CSS selector in the string
- * `xselector`  x'...' containing a XPath on3 r'' regular expression strings
+ * `xselector`  x'...' containing a XPath expression in the string
  * `identifier` a symbol, with the following pattern `\`?[a-zA-Z][a-zA-Z0-9_]+`, with the backquote used to escape DAGR keywords when used as identifiers

+We may restrict `xselector` to the XPath expression subset supported by Python3 XMLElementTree library.
+We may restrict `cselector` to not include some complex CSS selectors such as ':match'.

 Identifiers are globally unique with teo exceptions: identifiers introduced using a let expression in a rule definition (to be described later) and column names in a table (to